-Wood handling companies are often located in remote, less industrialised or less developed areas.
+Wood handling companies are often located in rural areas, providing jobs and supporting their economies with long-term, sustainable investment.
 In this way, wood makes an important contribution to rural economies.

 The price of wood is stable for the long term, because there is a predictable supply from the managed forests in which it is grown.